 Companies of any size can benefit from it

-Huge corporations get the advantage of managing a big number of tags in a comfortable and efficient way.
+Huge corporations get the advantage of managing a big number of tags comfortably and efficiently.
 Smaller companies don’t need a developer on a retainer or constant technical support to manage their tags.

 Bad implementation may cause web site to slow down